icyJoseph/use-reactive-local-storage/README.md

 On a setup with two tabs running the same application, Brave doesn't seem to let the updates happen on the background tab, unless you focus onto it.

 The Firefox issue was really strange, because things worked fine for a little moment, and then one of the tabs just became unresponsive to counter changes.
-However using `javascript:` on the iframe source made it work.
+However, using `javascript:` on the iframe source made it work.
 That's a red flag for me.

-There's even an [ESLINT rule](https://eslint.org/docs/rules/no-script-url) against `javascript:`, and [this StackOverflow](https://stackoverflow.com/questions/13497971/what-is-the-matter-with-script-targeted-urls) expands on why it is not ideal.
+There's even an [ESLint rule](https://eslint.org/docs/rules/no-script-url) against `javascript:`, and [this Stack Overflow Question](https://stackoverflow.com/questions/13497971/what-is-the-matter-with-script-targeted-urls) expands on why it is not ideal.

 ## Closing

 This was an experiment with React and the local storage, and how far could we bend the rules of storage.
-It'd discourage anyone from trying to abstract this into an `npm` package or use it in production.
+It'd discourage anyone from trying to abstract this into a `npm` package or use it in production.

-There's certain risks on the fact that this effectively creates a direct path into your React state, from the local storage API.
-Such a risk is always present when working the local storage, or taking any user input for that matter, but the `useReactiveLocalStorage` from this study makes that particularly more aggresive.
+There are certain risks on the fact that this effectively creates a direct path into your React state, from the local storage API.
+Such a risk is always present when working the local storage, or taking any user input for that matter, but the `useReactiveLocalStorage` from this study makes that particularly more aggressive.